Welcome to the Neurodiversity Community of Practice (N-CoP)

 🧏🏻♂️ Sensory Spaces

-Sensory Spaces are located within the Central Library (level 1) and Sturt Library (level 3) at Flinders University.
+Sensory Spaces are located within the Central Library (level 1), Sturt Library (level 3) and the City campus.

 The Sensory Spaces provide a low-lit environment with comfortable seating and a wide range of visual and sensory resources to assist with regulation.